 Population health is explored to critically examine epidemiological statistics on determinants of health; and strategies to promote health, reduce health risks at multiple levels, and promote a culture of health among diverse populations.
-Prerequisite: admission to the MSN or DNP program.
+Students will be challenged to consider the socioeconomic impact of the cost of health care, advance equitable population health policy, engage in advocacy, and advance their knowledge of preparedness in order to protect population health during disasters and public health emergencies.